Page last updated 12/06/19

 some 250m to the south west of the current building.

 The first part of the current building was erected sometime between 1820 and 1851 as a hunting lodge for the Surtees.
+It was advertised in the Durham County Advertiser in 1831.
 It was extended with what is now the middle section around 1893 and a further extension was added to the northeast around 1912.
-The bridge across the Spurlswood Beck is dated 1843 (rebuilt 2003) and is probably contemporary with the initial phase of building.
+The bridge across the Spurlswood Beck is dated 1843 (rebuilt 2003).

 Crozier and Jane Surtees (by unknown artist)